Macau Grand Prix

 - Brabham BT40 (Diana Poon): New to Albert Poon (Hong Kong) and fitted with a Hart twin cam engine for the Southeast Asian 2-valve 1600cc formula.
 Raced by Poon in 1973 and 1974 and then, after Poon acquired a newer Chevron B29, the Brabham was raced by Graeme Lawrence in the Malaysian GP in March 1975 and by Kevin Bartlett in the Macau Grand Prix in November 1975.
 Then raced by Poon's wife, Diana Poon, from 1976 to 1979.
 At some point, the Brabham was badly damaged, and its tub has been rebuilt by new owner Neville McKay.
 Reported to be still owned by McKay but in pieces in 2004.

 - Lola T460 [HU15] (Beng Soeswanto): New to American Ted Wentz and raced in the 1976 Indylantic series, entered by Swan Lager Racing.
-The car remained in Lola's ownership, and was sold at the end of the season via Albert Poon to Indonesian racer Beng Soeswanto, who raced it in the New Zealand Formula Pacific Internationals in January 1977, then in Southeast Asian raced later that year.
+The car remained in Lola's ownership, and was sold at the end of the season via Albert Poon to Indonesian racer Beng Soeswanto, who raced it in the New Zealand Formula Pacific Internationals in January 1977, then in Southeast Asian races later that year.
+He crashed the car at Penang in May 1977, but was back out for the Macau GP in November.
 Believed to have been retained for 1978.

 - March 73B/74B (Nick Van Nugteren): In the mid-1970s, Grant Swartz (Berkeley, CA) was an aircraft maintenance specialist working for the Flying Tiger Line air freight company in Hong Kong and Vietnam.
 In 1973, he acquired a March 73B, presumably the chassis 73B/13 that is shown in March records as going to Hong Kong, and he raced at the Macau Grand Prix in November that year.
 Unfortunately, he hit a wall and broke his ankle.
 Undeterred, he returned to the Macau race in the car in 1974 and 1975.
 It was then sold to Nick Van Nugteren (Singapore), who raced it at Macau in 1977 and 1978.
 By 1978 it had been updated to March 742 bodywork, and was sponsored by Black & Decker.
 It was later owned by Chris Farrell in Australia, and raced by him in HSRCA from 1999 to 2001.
 To Robert Foster by 2002, and raced by Foster in HSRCA events from 2004 to 2017.